pinefoambath/pinefoambath/README.md

 ### Hi, I’m Andrea 👋

-I'm a Zurich-based software engineer.
+I'm a software engineer in Zurich, Switzerland.
 I work across front- and backend, across the DevOps cycle.
 I use React, Javascript, TypeScript, Java, Ruby on Rails, Kafka, Camunda, Elixir, Phoenix, Java, Android SDK, GraphQL, Tailwind, and headless CSM like Netlify and Sanity.
 I can also go near a .NET/C# app if I have to.

 Alongside work I'm studying for a [Master in Advanced Studies in Software Engineering](https://www.ost.ch/de/weiterbildung/weiterbildungsangebot/informatik/mas-software-engineering).
 I speak German and English, and some French.